FBR Feature: Harriet Beecher Stowe

 I need to go to Mandarin and let my mind be bent.
 I need to listen when Harriet Beecher Stowe says, “Come down here once, and use your own eyes, and you will know more than we can teach you.”

 Mary Anna Evans is the author of the Faye Longchamp archaeological mysteries, which have received recognition including the Patrick D. Smith Florida Literature Award and three Florida Book Awards bronze medals.
 She is a former writer-in-residence for The Studios of Key West.
 Mary Anna holds a Master in Fine Arts in creative writing from Rutgers-Camden, but she also holds degrees in engineering physics and chemical engineering, and she is licensed to practice engineering in the state of Florida.
 She is an assistant professor at the University of Oklahoma, where she teaches fiction and nonfiction writing.
-Her twelfth book, Catacombs, is upcoming in August 2019.
+Her twelfth book, Catacombs, was published in August 2019.
 Learn more at her website.

 “Ancient Saw Palmettos in the Heart of Florida,” 2017, In Defense of Plants. http://www.indefenseofplants.com/blog/2017/1/25/ancient-saw-palmettos-in-the-heart-of-florida

 Hedrick, Joan D. Harriet Beecher Stowe: A Life.
 Oxford University Press, 1994.

 Klein, Shana.
 "Those Golden Balls Down Yonder Tree: Oranges and the Politics of Reconstruction in Harriet Beecher Stowe's Florida."
 Southern Cultures, vol. 23 no. 3, 2017, pp. 30-38.
 Project MUSE, doi:10.1353/scu.2017.0025

 Stowe, Harriet Beecher.
 Palmetto-Leaves.
 Osgood, 1873.
 Project Gutenberg.
 Web.